jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 Figure 1: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 200 mg/L.

-The graph above does not show a linear
+The graph above does not show a linear relationship as we would expect from Beer's law.
+However, it seems that for concentration 0 mg/L to 20 mg/L, there is a linear relationship.
+From this,

 ```python
   from aguaclara.core.units import unit_registry as u